kahilnaypop/2048/README.md

 	•	A link to your live game deployed on GitHub Pages
 	•	An explanations of the technologies used
 	•	Select wireframes
-	•	Additional information including but not limited to - the approach taken, installation instructions, unsolved problems, etc.
+	•	Additional information including but not limited to - the approach taken, installation instructions, unsolved problems, e

+This project is available at (https://twentyfoureight.surge.sh)